dylmye/aws-python-twitch-eventsub-to-discord-webhook/README.md

 Set these up in the .env file or pass them as parameters in the monitoring display.
 Remember that if you are auto-deploying from GitHub etc. your .env file will not be available for the script to read from.

 * `DISCORD_WEBHOOK_URL`: This is the URL provided by the Discord webhook you have set up
 * `DISCORD_ROLE_ID`: If you want to @everyone when you go live, set this to "everyone", otherwise set it to the ID of the Discord role that should be @'d.
+You can also set it to "nobody" if you want... nobody to be pinged.
 * `TWITCH_USERNAME`: This is your Twitch username for users to click on!

 ### Deployment